 The Park is small with only 46 water and electricity sites and 7 primitive sites for backpackers.
 The campsites are all among the trees but are a little too close together for our comfort.
-There are showers, a dump station, an amphitheater, group picnic area and pavilion, and playground.
+There are showers, a dump station, an amphitheater, a group picnic area and pavilion, and a playground.

 Dinosaur Valley State Park has over 10 miles of nature and hiking trails (don't try to ride your bike on portions of the blue trail) and 9.5 miles of hiking and mountain biking trails.
 Texas Outside rated the trails 4 out of 5 stars.
 The rides can get strenuous but the scenery is pretty and its a very fun ride.

 Other activities include: equestrian use in a separate 100-acre area (no horses furnished), river swimming and fishing, and wildlife observation.

 Start the day with a tour of the museum and if the river is low, head on down to look at the dinosaur tracks (site #4 is the most isolated).
 Then hop on the bikes and ride any of the trails.
 The last trip we took the white River Trail) which is a fun and sometimes challenging ride with scenic views of the valley.
 After biking or hiking any of the trails, stop at The Blue Hole for some swimming.

 Take another ride the following morning and then stop at Squaw Valley Golf Course (a mile north of Glen Rose) for a round of golf on either one of the two courses.